50 voices: Learning to tell stories down the farm lane

 A week that sparked a lifetime of storytelling

 Jacqueline Hobson still remembers the feeling of walking down a country lane at Nethercott Farm in 1976, her small group trailing behind Michael Morpurgo as he told a story that made the journey feel like an adventure.
 At the end of the lane waited a newborn calf.
-Michael asked the children were asked to name him, they chose “Poogley.”
+Michael asked the children to name him, they chose “Poogley.”

-Nearly fifty years later, Jacqueline can still picture the moment and even the blue-and-white striped bobble hat she wore, which is forever to be seen as a painting of the children and said calf in the Nethercott House the visitors’ book.
+Nearly fifty years later, Jacqueline can still picture the moment and even the blue-and-white striped bobble hat she wore, which is forever to be seen as a painting of the children and said calf in the Nethercott House visitors’ book.

 A magical week far from home